jplf/radiok/www/webui/README.md

 ### Installation

 Here are the first steps made to build progressively the new version.
+It is a sort of guide line to follow when developping a new application.
+Since the Angular framework is pretty complex to master it is good to keep track of what has to be done and in which order.

 The angular module of this application is 'app'
 ```